LDSSA/ds-prep-course-2024/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 ## Enable copy and paste keyboard shortcuts

 By default, the terminal does not allow the usual shortcuts for copying and pasting - you have to enable them first.
-In the upper left corner of the WSL terminal, click the orange circle:
+In the upper left corner of the WSL terminal, click the orange square:

 ![Ubuntu unpacking in the Windows console](assets/orange_circle.png)